 \section{Conclusion}

-This paper has reflected on the design and implementation of eFLINT based on requirements extracted from experiments in various application areas.
-The presented discussion serves to benefit researchers working on specification languages in general and computational representation and execution of legal concepts in particular.
-The main advantage of the present language is the flexibility that permits it to be used in multiple application areas simultaneously such as model checking, checking historical, hypothetical and dynamically evolving scenarios, and performing access and usage control.
-Based on the Hohfeldian framework for legal reasoning, the language enables the formalisation of norms from a wide variety of sources.
-And through specific language constructs, normative sources can be formalised at their own level of abstraction, reused, and interconnected.
-The flexibility is achieved through certain pragmatic design decisions and by embedding software engineering principles such as modularity, extensibility, and inheritance.
-The main future developments are to increase the usability of the language, in particular for domain experts, by experimenting with new ways of interacting with the language, including alternative surface-level languages, static analyses, user interfaces and development environments in general.
+This paper has reflected on the design and implementations of eFLINT based on requirements extracted from experiments in various application areas.
+The main novelty of the language is the orientation of the language towards the formalisation of a wide range of normative sources, including many classes of legal documents such as regulations, laws and contracts.
+A specification in the language defines data-types for knowledge representation, process modelling and establishes norms by applying the language's formalisation of the normative concepts of permission, prohibition, obligation and power.
+Through specific language constructs, normative sources can be formalised at their own level of abstraction, reused, interconnected and integrated into software systems.
+The language's flexibility allows it to be used across application areas such as static and dynamic regulatory compliance checking, auditing, and simulation.
+The flexibility is achieved through certain pragmatic design decisions and by embedding software engineering principles such as modularity and extensibility.
+The main future developments are to increase the usability of the language, in particular for legal experts, by developing new ways of interacting with the language, including alternative surface-level languages, static analyses, back-ends, and editors.